MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/guidelines-for-user-interaction.md

 **Create an immersive interaction experience**

-The following techniques enhance the immersive experience of Windows Store apps.
+The following techniques enhance the immersive experience of UWP apps.

 **Targeting**